 Section II.
 Remediation measures in waste and wastewater environments

 4. Presence, detection, and persistence of SARS-CoV-2 in wastewater and the sustainable remedial measures

-7. Impediment of Corona virus in healthcare wastewater treatment and ways to ameliorate it
+7. Impediments of coronavirus in healthcare wastewater treatment and ways to ameliorate them

-9. The management of environmental health to prevent an outbreak of COVID-19: an evidenced review
+9. Management of environmental health to prevent an outbreak of COVID-19: a review

 10. A review of deciphering the successes and learning from the failures in preventive and health policies to stop the COVID-19 pandemic

-11. Food Safety, hygiene, and awareness during combatting of COVID-19
+11. Food safety, hygiene, and awareness during combating of COVID-19

 13. Public health management during COVID-19 and applications of point-of-care based biomolecular detection approaches

-14. Prescription, over the counter (OTC), herbal and other treatment and preventive use for COVID-19
+14. Prescription, over-the-counter (OTC), herbal, and other treatments and preventive uses for COVID-19

 - No. of pages: